ylong-chn/robust-bpst/README.md

+# Robust-BPST

-Robust bivariate penalized splines for regression
+Robust smoothing with bivariate penalized splines on triangulation